Cryptoverse: What crisis? Venture capitalists bet big on crypto | Business

 Cryptoverse: What crisis?
 Venture capitalists bet big on crypto

-The numbers contrast with general VC activity in the United States, where deals fell to $144.2 billion in the first half from $158.2 billion in the same period last year as macro conditions and market turmoil chill investment.
-Rumi Morales, director of investments at Digital Currency Group, a major American VC, said the data reflected increasingly robust faith in the crypto and blockchain sector.
+The numbers contrast with general VC activity in United States, where deals fell to $144.2 billion in the first half from $158.2 billion in the same period last year as macro conditions and market turmoil chill investment.
+Rumi Morales, director of investments at Digital Currency Group, a major U.S. crypto investor, said the data reflected increasingly robust faith in the crypto and blockchain sector.

 It's not all doom and gloom.
 Even as the crypto sector shivers in the bleak winter, venture capitalists are pouring money into digital currency and blockchain startups at a pace that's set to outstrip last year's record.